EEESlab/countdown/README.md

     echo performance | tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor

-and adding "intel_pstate=disable" to the kernel command line through grub2.
+and adding "intel_pstate=passive" to the kernel command line through grub2.
 Remember to reboot the system to apply the changes.